 You might start thinking that you can cut corners, such as skipping meetings or going to meetings but not sharing, slacking off on self-care, or neglecting other aspects of your recovery plan.
 This is a bit like when someone with a mental health issue is feeling pretty good and decides to stop taking their medication.
 The recovery plan is why things are going well, so just stick with it.

-If you go through therapy or treatment for addiction, you will no doubt talk a lot about triggers—people, places, and things you associate with substance use and which can cause cravings.
+If you go through therapy or treatment for addiction, you will no doubt talk a lot about triggers—people, places, and things you associate with substance use that can cause cravings.
 In addition to specific associations, challenging emotions, such as stress, anxiety, depression, and anger, are also common triggers and you have probably spent some time learning to cope with those in a healthy way.

 What people often forget is that positive emotions can be triggers too.
 Happy occasions, such as getting married, getting promoted, or having a baby can also be stressful.
 What’s more, being in an especially good mood can put you off your guard.

-For example, people often go on vacation and think they’re on vacation from recovery too, or that having a drink-—ust one, of course—would make the occasion perfect.
+For example, people often go on vacation and think they’re on vacation from recovery too, or that having a drink-—just one, of course—would make the occasion perfect.
 It’s important to pay attention to positive triggers as well as negative ones.

 As Theodore Roosevelt said, “Comparison is the thief of joy,” and that is especially true in addiction recovery.
 It’s understandable that you want to know if you’re making progress, but other people don’t provide a useful benchmark.